kolibreath/Notes/Android/RxJava operator.md

 in this dramatic code snippet, I let RxJava retry for many times, the code did response after  a quite a long time.

-``retryWhen()`` behaves differently as it sounds, it should be named when retry.
+``retryWhen()`` behaves differently as it sounds, it should be named ``when retry...``, which means this operator defines what to do when retry, .
 This operator takes a Func as a parameter.
 ````
 retryWhen(x->x.delay(10 sec))
 ````